 These consolidated financial statements have been prepared on a going-concern basis, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-For the year-ended December 31, 2016, the Company incurred a loss of \$0.5 million (year-ended December 31, 2015 - \$0.4 million).
+For the year ended December 31, 2017, the Company incurred a loss of \$0.7 million (year ended December 31, 2016 - \$0.5 million).
 The Company has no income or cash inflows from operations.
 In addition to its working capital requirements, the Company must secure sufficient funding to maintain legal title to its resource properties, to fund its exploration and development activities and to fund its general and administrative costs.
 Such circumstances lend significant doubt as to the ability of the Company to meet its obligations as they come due and, accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
-Management is evaluating alternatives to secure additional financing so that the Company can continue to operate as a going concern.
+Management is evaluating alternatives to secure additional financing, including the private placement as outlined in note 20, so that the Company can continue to operate as a going concern.
 Nevertheless, there can be no assurance that these initiatives will be successful or sufficient.